templative/templative/README.md

 ## Uploading to the GameCrafter

+Upload your last `templative produce`'d game using the following steps.

 - Create an account on the [Game Crafter](https://www.thegamecrafter.com)
 - Get an [api key](https://www.thegamecrafter.com/account/apikeys) from the Game Crafter
 - Add the `THEGAMECRAFTER_PUBLIC_KEY`, `THEGAMECRAFTER_USERNAME`, and `THEGAMECRAFTER_PASSWORD` to your [user env vars](https://www.schrodinger.com/kb/1842).